- Notre Dame Preparatory School: $13,217

 - Notre Dame Marist Academy—Lower Division: $9,195

 Notre Dame families pay tuition on a 12-month calendar, beginning with a registration fee payment in February of the preceding school year.
-(For example, families enrolling an accepted student for the 2014-15 school year will be able to register in February 2014.)
+(For example, families enrolling an accepted student for the 2015-16 school year will be able to register in February 2015.)
 After registration, tuition payments are due on the 1st of every month, from March through January.
-Families who enroll their children anytime after February are expected to make tuition payments current to their date of registration.
+Families who enroll their children any time after February are expected to make tuition payments current to their date of registration.

 Scholarships, Discounts, and Financial Aid

 Notre Dame Preparatory School and Marist Academy scholarships, discounts and financial aid grants are an outward sign of our commitment to building a student body that epitomizes the mission of the school.
 Therefore, scholarships and discounts are designed to affirm in students the attributes tied to our mission of forming Christian People, Upright Citizens, and Academic Scholars.
 Financial aid is meant to support mission-driven families of limited means in their pursuit of a faith-based, college-preparatory education.

 While Notre Dame is happy to partner in helping families afford our school, we do expect each family to stretch their financial resources to meet a fair portion of the cost of tuition.
 Notre Dame Preparatory School and Marist Academy financial aid resources are limited and, as a result, not all students who are admitted will be eligible to receive financial aid.
 NDPMA is fortunate to have many outstanding applicants.
 As there are not enough funds available to cover every accepted applicant's need, we first fund the students we believe understand the mission of our school and show the ability to be successful in the rigors of a college-preparatory curriculum.
 Therefore, students receiving financial aid must:

 · reach a minimum GPA of 2.75 for the previous school year.

 · complete and document the required community service for NDPMA.